dexguitar/spacecraftory/order/README.md

 - `PENDING_PAYMENT` - Order created, awaiting payment
 - `PAID` - Order has been paid
 - `CANCELLED` - Order has been cancelled
-- `ASSEMBLED` - Order has been assembled and shipped

 ---